Kevin-matt-santos/Python---Exploratory-Data-Analysis-on-Spotify-2023-Dataset/README.md

  <img width="350" alt="image" src="https://github.com/user-attachments/assets/bfab0a6e-08ba-4fc0-b487-8f4c52952472">
  <img width="354" alt="image" src="https://github.com/user-attachments/assets/67195c94-91ec-4c30-934f-d206ca3d4ad2">

+- After running the code it was noticable that at the start there were only few artist posting songs however as the years go by more artist starts to release more songs and do collabs.

 8. The Top 5 most Streamed Tracks
 ```python
 # Sorting the column 'streams' from highest to lowest and choosing the first five rows